-According to the Danish Integration Act, the Ministry of Refugee, Immigration and Integration Affairs has the principal responsibility for the reception and integration of foreign citizens.
+According to the Danish Integration Act, the Ministry of Children, Gender Equality, Integration and Social Affairs has the principal responsibility for the reception and integration of foreign citizens.
 The actual integration is carried out by the local municipalities in Denmark.

 The municipalities offer a 3-year mandatory integration programme on behalf of the government, financed by governmental funds.
-The integration programme consists of Danish language training as well as lessons in Danish culture and history.
-Furthermore, the social workers from the municipalities provide assistance upon arrival in Denmark with housing as well as assistance with an individual contract/plan of action for finding employment in Denmark.
+The integration programme consists of Danish language training including lessons in Danish culture and history.
+Furthermore, the social workers from the municipalities provide assistance upon arrival in Denmark with housing as well as assistance with an individual contract of action for finding employment in Denmark.